IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Hosts MUST verify that all prefixes in the RA PIO are covered by a prefix from the PvD Additional Information.
-An adversarial router willing to fake the use of a given explicit PvD, without any access to the actual PvD Additional Information, would need to perform NAT66 in order to circumvent this check.
+An adversarial router willing to fake the use of a given Explicit PvD, without any access to the actual PvD Additional Information, would need to perform NAT66 in order to circumvent this check.

-It is also RECOMMENDED that the HTTPS server checks the IPv6 source addresses of incoming connections (see {{retr}}).
-This check give reasonable assurance that neither NPTv6 {{?RFC6296}}
-nor NAT66 were used and restricts the information to the valid network users.

-Note that this check cannot be performed when the HTTPS query is performed over IPv4.
-Therefore, the PvD ID FQDN SHOULD NOT have a DNS A record whenever all hosts using the given PvD have IPv6 connectivity.
+The HTTPS server SHOULD validate the source addresses of incoming connections (see {{retr}}).
+This check gives reasonable assurance that neither NPTv6 {{?RFC6296}} nor NAT66 were used and restricts the information to the valid network users.
+If the PvD does not provision IPv4 (it does not include the 'L' bit in the RA), the server cannot validate the source addresses of connections using IPv4.
+Thus, the PvD ID FQDN for such PvDs SHOULD NOT have a DNS A record.

 # Operational Considerations